LostKobrakai/processwire-fractal/README.md

 # How to use this

 Install ProcessWire in a directory, preferably with the blank profile.
-Now put all the files in this repo in the installation root and run `npm install` and `composer install`.
+Now put all the files in this repo in the installation root and run `npm install`, `composer install` and `./node_modules/.bin/fractal build-handles`.

 To start Fractal use `./node_modules/.bin/fractal start --sync` from your root folder.